Jailed MP Amritpal Singh, two Canada-based handlers blamed for murder in Punjab - www.lokmattimes.com

 The DGP said the members of the shooter module have been identified and police teams are on a manhunt to nab them.

-During investigations, evidence has come on record indicating the role of Amritpal Singh of Waris Punjab De in the murder conspiracy.
-As per statements recorded in the investigation, the murder was carried out at the behest of Amritpal Singh.
+During investigations, evidence has come on record indicating the role of Sikh radical Amritpal Singh, who has been detained under the National Security Act (NSA) in Assam’s Dibrugarh jail, in the murder conspiracy.
+As per statements recorded in the investigation, the murder was carried out at the behest of Amritpal Singh, head of Waris Punjab De.

 DGP Yadav said all angles and theories of crime would be examined threadbare and investigated in accordance with the law.
 The criminal liability of all people involved in the investigations would be determined in accordance with the evidence available as per law.